Last updated 08/11/2020

-Using a Bluetooth scanner with a tablet can sometimes prevent the keyboard appearing when connected, so it is worth testing the compatibility of this scanner with your chosen tablet.
+Using a Bluetooth scanner with a tablet can sometimes prevent the keyboard from displaying when connected; testing the compatibility of this scanner with the chosen tablet is recommended.

 This scanner is ideal for fixed locations, such as a PC or laptop running the POS.
-Its connection is via USB.
+It connects via USB.

-Before using the Motorola LS2208 Barcode Scanner with the Cin7 POS you must first configure it to add a new line character, otherwise known as a Carriage Return or Enter Key, after your scanned barcode.
+Before using the Motorola LS2208 Barcode Scanner with the Cin7 POS, you must first configure it to add a new line character (i.e., carriage return or enter key), after the barcode has been scanned.
 This is achieved by scanning a particular set of barcodes in a specific order.
 Try scanning the following: